NadyaNayme/nadyanay.me/README.md

 # Nadyanay.me

-Personal website handwritten with public facing files being optimized using NPM Scripts.
+Personal website with all public facing files being generated to a static website and minimized through a small toolchain.

 ## To Do

 -   Redesigning site slightly
--   Adding a blog/place for thoughts
+-   ~~Adding a blog/place for thoughts~~ Added using [Wintermsith][http://wintersmith.io/] to generate the blog before running it through my build scripts for minification.
 -   Updating Music and Anime recommendations
 -   ~~Figure out how to do SRI via NPM Scripts now that I've replaced the old Gulp setup since everything broke over the past few years.~~ Is Gulp seriously the only easy way to automatically add SRI to HTML files in 2021?
 I'd still like to remove the dependency in the buildchain but it'll do for now.